Ahyeonn/Story-Telling/README.md

 I wanted to make a game with the language of Python because I found python challenging and I wanted to challenge myself by applying what I have learned & understood from my Python lessons.

 ## Why Strawberry-Fruit-Pie?
-I was asked to make an exploration game about zombies or something aggressive.
-Instead, I decided to make a game that is not violent so everyone can enjoy my game.
+I was asked to make an exploration game about zombies or something aggressive but since that is not my preference for the game, I decided to make a game that is not violent so everyone can enjoy my game.

 ## Getting Started
 There are two ways to try out my game.

-1. Download the codes from github and run it through the VScode with Terminal
+1. Download the codes from GitHub and run them through the Visual Studio Code with Terminal

+or

-2. Try my game at replit in this url : https://replit.com/@AhyeonJeon1/Strawberry-Fruit-Pie#main.py
+2. Try my game at a supplement website, Replit in this URL : https://replit.com/@AhyeonJeon1/Strawberry-Fruit-Pie#main.py

-## What is my project
-dddd

 ## Problems that I faced
 ddd